-All species of bat are protected in the UK on Schedule 5 of the Wildlife and Countryside Act (1981, as amended) and on Schedule 2 of the Conservation (Natural Habitats &c.)
-Regulations (1994).
+All species of bat are protected in the UK on Schedule 5 of the Wildlife and Countryside Act, 1981 (as amended by the Countryside and Rights of Way Act, 2000), and on Schedule 2 of the Conservation (Natural Habitats &c.)
+Regulations, 1994.
 The latter further implements European legislation protecting bats.
-Bats are also protected by the Wild Mammals (protection) Act,1996.
+Bats are also protected from cruel ill-treatment by the Wild Mammals (Protection) Act, 1996.

-The UK is a signatory to the Agreement on the Conservation of Bats in Europe which came into force in 1994, set up through the Bonn Convention on the Conservation of Migratory Species of Wild Animals (1979).
+The UK is a signatory to the Agreement on the Conservation of Bats in Europe which came into force in 1994, set up through the Bonn Convention on the Conservation of Migratory Species of Wild Animals, 1979.
 While this is not strictly a legal instrument, as a signatory the UK is obliged to abide by such agreements.